kosekmi/2022-pam-dns-over-quic/README.md

 1. Preparations
 * Clone this repository to a machine running ```Jupyter Notebook``` or ```JupyterLab```
-* To minimize performance degradation through swapping, use a machine with at least 32GB of RAM
+* * To minimize performance degradation through swapping, use a machine with at least 32GB of RAM
+* Switch to the cloned directory
+* Run ```git lfs pull``` in order to retrieve the raw data

 2. Adoption
 * Switch to the ```adoption/``` directory